 I woke up the next morning, socks almost suctioned to my feet, and peeled them off.
 What was underneath was shocking—my feet felt incredible.
 They were so soft and moisturized, unlike any other time I'd put foot cream on and slept in a pair of traditional socks.
 There were still some calluses on my heels and the balls of my feet, but much less noticeable than the night before.
 I'm sure with several more uses they'll soften right up.

-You can also wear the socks on their own without any foot product, as the gel's vitamin E and jojoba oils will seep into the skin while the socks themselves create a warm, moistening environment.
+You can also wear the socks on their own without any additional foot product, as the gel's vitamin E and jojoba oils will seep into the skin while the socks themselves create a warm, moistening environment.
 (Don't worry, you can throw them in the washing machine between uses or give them a hand wash in the sink).

 If you're going to purchase these socks (which I totally think you should), beware of imposters—BelleSha warns customers of purchasing counterfeit products from third-party sources.
 If you want the good stuff, buy direct.